 Evolved men don’t have a default setting that tells them to seek to extract value from people.
 Evolved men are more attuned to where people are at.

 They aren’t reckless, and they’re more sensitive to social cues and consequences.

 So how would you know if a man is a perpetual taker or not?
 Well, men (and women) who see the world as a place to extract value from will simply give you a ‘yucky’ or ‘slimy’ feeling in your gut.

-In fact, consider an alpha male’s responsibility to contribute like this: in a pack of wolves, the alpha wolf has to be the one to think for the pack and protect the tribe.
+Consider an alpha male’s responsibility to contribute like this.
+In a pack of wolves, the alpha wolf has to be the one to think for the pack and protect the tribe.
 He’s not just there for his own ego.

 If a rival pack showed up, it’s the alpha wolf’s job to show up and lead the pack.